octachoron/gstreamer-1.x-java/README.md

 ant compile
 ```

 should yield what we can do at the moment.
-There is also a simple test to work the bindings to GList.
-It can be run by saying
+There are also a few tests to work the GLib bindings.
+They can be run by saying

 ```
 ant run-tests